 Clone Files or Directories

-This command makes a 1:1 clone of your data by creating a mere metadata copy, without duplicating any new data in the object storage.
+juicefs clone (alias juicefs snapshot) creates a 1:1 clone by copying metadata only, without duplicating any new data in the object storage.
 Thus cloning is very fast, regardless of target file/directory size.
-In JuiceFS, this command is a better alternative to cp
+In JuiceFS, this command is a better alternative to cp.
+Moreover, for Linux clients using kernels with copy_file_range support, the cp command achieves the same result as juicefs clone.

-) report space usage for the cloned data, but the underlying object storage space does not grow as blocks remain the same.
+Please note that system tools like disk-free (df) or disk-usage (du) report space usage for the cloned data, but the underlying object storage space does not grow as blocks remain the same.
 In the same way, as metadata is actually replicated, the clone takes the same metadata engine storage space as the original.

 juicefs clone SRC DST